willdavidson05/almanack/README.md

 The Software Gardening Almanack is an open-source handbook of applied guidance and tools for sustainable software development and maintenance.
 The Almanack is available both as a handbook and a Python package.
+The Python package may also be used as a [pre-commit hook to check](#pre-commit-hook) repositories for best practices.

 Please see our [pavilion section of the book](https://software-gardening.github.io/almanack/garden-circle/pavilion.html) for presentations and other related materials for the Almanack.